kubeflow/website/content/en/docs/started/workstation/minikube-linux.md

      or http://127.0.0.1:8888/?token=06cd43860cb7cb214bba30028d4b93f9f1acb08e3121ee13
 ```

-See [Hints and Tips section](#hints-and-tips) to learn how to access the notebook GUI remotely.
+See the [hints and tips section](#hints-and-tips) to learn how to access the notebook user interface (UI) remotely.

 ### Execute MNIST on-prem notebook

-After launching Jupyter Notebook, click `mnist_e2e_on_prem.ipynb` to open this notebook.
+After launching Jupyter Notebooks, click **mnist_e2e_on_prem.ipynb** to open the notebook.
-Read the following before execution of the notebook.
+Take the following steps before running the notebook:

 1. Under `Configure The Docker Registry For Kubeflow Fairing`, modify the cell to use your Docker ID and namespace created above.
    ```